-At present, around 8.5 million people across The Philippines are living on less than $1.90 (£1.40 a day) with many people not receiving adequate nutrition.
-Armed conflict and frequent natural hazards, including natural and climate-related disasters such as drought, flooding, earthquakes and volcanic eruptions, continue to have a hugely devastating impact on the local population.
+At present, around seven million people across The Philippines are living on less than $1.90 (£1.40 a day), with many people not receiving adequate nutrition.
+Armed conflict and frequent natural hazards, including natural and climate-related disasters such as drought, flooding, earthquakes, and volcanic eruptions, continue to have a hugely devastating impact on the local population.

-The impact of climate change in particular on a disaster-prone country is threatening the stability of local communities.
 Each year The Philippines is hit on average by 20 typhoons.
-For the 30% reliant on agriculture, this has an especially detrimental effect.
+For the 25-30% of the population reliant on agriculture, this has an especially detrimental effect.

 Life is challenging for families across The Philippines:

-- Over a quarter of the population do not have access to appropriate sanitation facilities (World Bank, 2016)
+- Around a quarter of the population do not have access to basic sanitation facilities (World Bank, 2018)

 Islamic Relief in Philippines

 Islamic Relief has responded to a number of natural disasters across The Philippines.
-When Typhoon Haiyan struck in 2013, as part of the Disasters Emergency Committee coalition (DEC) – an INGO coalition – we raised a total of £90 million, reaching over four million people.
+When Typhoon Haiyan struck in 2013, as part of the Disasters Emergency Committee (DEC) – a UK based INGO coalition – we raised a total of £90 million, reaching over four million people.